malcolmsfraser/EB-FlaskApp-CD-CI/README.md

 ### Setting up continuous delivery to your own repository

-Create a new repository on GitHub
+Create a new, empty repository on GitHub

 In the Cloud9 termimal run the following: